Find out why Sorrento Italy has been one of the most visited, celebrated and sang about cruise destinations in the Mediterranean

 In the 19th Ct, Sorrento became one of the most renowned tourist destinations in Italy.
 And kept this status throughout the 20th ct too.

-You can read about different options when it comes to transportation to Sorrento in our article Italy Sorrento Travel.
+You can read about different options when it comes to getting to Sorrento Italy in our article Italy Sorrento Travel.

-Although, traces of the past glitz and glamour can still be felt in Sorrento Italy, since the 50ies all the posh crowds have moved to Capri Italy.
+Although the traces of the past glitz and glamour can still be felt in Sorrento, since the 50ies all the posh crowds have moved to Capri Italy.

 There are a few Sorrento attractions to take a look at while you’re there too.
 But once you leave Sorrento, what will stay in your memory most is enjoying the al fresco cafes in the main square, enjoying some real gelatto, having a superb pizza, stocking up on some limoncello (the famous digestive made out of Sorrento lemons or shopping for the Sorrento music boxes or inlaid-wood furniture.

-Even if you chose to do all of these we have listed, spending two hours in Sorrento Italy will be more than enough!
+Even if you chose to do all of these we have listed, spending two hours here will be more than enough!